Anuradha (nakshatra)

 Anuradha is the seventeenth nakshatra (lunar mansion) in Hindu astrology having a spread from 3°20' to 16°40'.
 Anuradha is ruled by Shani (Saturn).

 Mitra is the deity for Anuradha Nakshatra.
 Anuradha is a fragile nakshatra with the shakti power of granting abundance.
 Anuradha rules the breasts, stomach, womb and bowels.

+Other characteristics of Anuradha Nakshatra are Element: Fire.